 How do I use the Accessibility Checker in the Rich Content Editor as an instructor?

-The Rich Content Editor includes an accessibility tool that checks common accessibility errors within the editor.
+The Rich Content Editor includes an accessibility tool that detects common accessibility errors within the editor.
 You can use the Accessibility Checker to design course content while considering accessibility attributes.
 This tool only verifies content created within the Rich Content Editor.
 You may use other accessibility tools to verify additional content in Canvas.

 All accessibility components retain the parameters set by your institution's Theme Editor template.
 The Accessibility Checker verifies the following accessibility rules: